okabrionz/oldgoblog/site/content/post/managedvm-com.md

 ---
 title: ManagedVM.com
 date: 2017-03-24T19:44:07.591Z
-description: 'High Opportunity domain name ever, Google has it on their search engine SERP.
-Don't miss this Your chance before this name goes to wrong person.'
+description: High Opportunity domain name ever, Google has it on their search engine SERP.
+Don't miss this Your chance before this name goes to wrong person.
 image: /img/bg-3.jpg
 ---